fairscape/fairscape.github.io/demo/spark-demo.md

 # Step 2: Port Forward

 To run the demo locally you need to access the notebook within the testing pod.
-To do this simply forward the testing-pod port using below:
+To do this simply forward the testing-pod port using below (add & if you'd prefer to run the command in background):

 ```shell
 kubectl port-forward testing-pod 8888:8888